tianderturpijn/Azure-Security-Center/Labs/01 - VM and Workspace Deployment/README.md

 ***Additional notes**:*
 - Close the Azure Advisor recommendations if that opens for you.
-- When deploying the template below, a number of fields are locked to ensure that the references in the labs are accurate.
-You are free to choose your location for deployment
+- When deploying the template below, a number of fields are locked to ensure that the references in the labs are accurate.<br>
-- Create a new resource group for your deployment (like ASC-Labs)
+- **Create a new resource group for your deployment** (like ASC-Labs)
+- Provide one single password for your administrator and root account (same account name is used for both, default is azureadmin)
 - As soon as the workspace has been created, you can continue with the lab exercise
 - Click on **Start Trial**, if you are prompted for a Security Center trial